hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-backup-and-restore-stateful-applications-on-kubernetes-using-kasten-k10-in-hpe-greenlake-for-private-cloud-enterprise.md

 * A K8s cluster, being provisioned in HPE GreenLake for Private Cloud Enterprise
 * The kubectl CLI tool, together with the kubeconfig file for accessing the K8s cluster
 * The o﻿ptional mysql CLI tool, for accessing the deployed sample MySQL database service

+### Kasten K10

+Kasten K10 is a data management platform purpose-built for K8s that was developed by Kasten.
+Following Veeam acquisition of Kasten early in 2020, Kasten K10 is often referred to as Kasten by Veeam.

+Kasten K10 has been named [a Leader and Outperformer in GigaOm’s K8s Data Protection report for the third consecutive year]( https://www.veeam.com/news/kasten.html).
+It offers an easy-to-use, scalable, and secure system for K8s backup/restore, disaster recovery and mobility of K8s applications.

 ### HPE CSI driver for K8s